eduvpn/documentation/UPGRADE_1_TO_2.md

 file `/etc/vpn-user-portal/default/config.php`, but in 2.0 this is now `/etc/vpn-user-portal/config.php`.

-The OAuth key, if you need to keep using the old one needs to be modified:

-    $ cat OAuth.key | tr '+/' '-_' | tr -d '=' > OAuth.new.key

-The location also changed.
-Copy the `OAuth.new.key` to `/etc/vpn-user-portal/oauth.key`.

 If you update your configuration files, you can also take a look at the "templates" that contain the default configuration.
 Some of the scripts that run during the deployment stage modify those files and remove all the comments